Early Access

 Abstract:

-Multi-robot Collaborative Hunting in Cluttered Environments With Obstacle-Avoiding Voronoi Cells
+Multi-Robot Collaborative Hunting in Cluttered Environments With Obstacle-Avoiding Voronoi Cells

 Meng Zhou, Zihao Wang, Jing Wang, Zhengcai Cao